Walmart to giveaway free Walmart+ memberships to new moms

 Walmart+ offers a series of perks and benefits including free delivery from Walmart stores, video streaming with Paramount+, member savings on fuel, and much more.
 To know more about the free Walmart+ membership for new moms, visit here.

 Restrictions apply to the perks and benefits.
-Details can be found online.at www.wal
+Details can be found online at walmart.com.

 The deal comes on the heels of the big box store’s announcement that it will be closing multiple locations across 12 states this year.
 Walmart cited profitability concerns, among other factors.